Updated on July 19, 2022

 }

 Now, let’s create our services.
-Service is a class that responsible for doing a specific task.
-Angular services can be injected using Dependency Injection mechanism and include data, function or some features necessary for your application.
+Service is a class responsible for doing a specific task.
+Angular services can be injected using the Dependency Injection mechanism and include data, function or some features necessary for your application.
 We’re going to create a data service that we’ll use to provide our gantt chart with tasks.

 @Injectable()